 Martin Garden Center sells approximately 100,000 spring annuals each year.
-Our most popular spring annual plants include Caladium, Calibrachoa (Million Bells), Coleus, Dragon Wing Begonia, Lantana, and Petunia, all of which have multiple colors of each.
-We have the largest selection of blooming annuals in the Upstate.
-We offer both 4″ patented varieties of annuals and flats of non-patented varieties.
+Our most popular spring annual plants include Caladium, Calibrachoa (Million Bells), Coleus, Dragon Wing Begonia, Geranium, Lantana, New Guinea Impatiens and SunPatiens, and Petunia.
+We offer both 4″ patented varieties of annuals and 4″ and flats of non-patented varieties.
 Our spring annuals include, but are not limited to, the following:

 - Alyssum (Lobularia)